Forms of Drive: G5-Pentads

 L1-Trying is not necessary or appropriate: leading is a matter of doing.

-L2-Believing is what followers do: see G32.
+L2-Believing is what followers do: cf. G32.
 Leaders will certainly have beliefs (e.g. in themselves, in their team, and about events), but this is not what makes them a leader or enables leading to be effective.
 Effectiveness depends on the configuration of higher levels operating together according to the qualifiers listed above.
 Beliefs will be particularly dangerous if they distort the reality that must be faced.

 ClosedEffect of Weakness